Thomas Davis Sr.: Professional career

+Pre-draft

 Davis opted to forgo his remaining eligibility and enter the 2005 NFL draft as an underclassman.
 He attended the NFL Scouting Combine and completed the majority of drills, but opted to skip the bench press.
 Davis finished second among all linebackers who participated in the 40-yard dash, behind Texas linebacker Derrick Johnson.
 On March 22, 2005, Davis attended Georgia's pro day, but opted to stand on the majority of his combine numbers and only ran the 40-yard dash and participated in positional drills.
 He improved his time in the 40-yard dash, finishing with a 4.52.
 At the conclusion of the pre-draft process, Davis was projected to be a first round pick by NFL draft experts and scouts.
 He was regarded as one of the top safeties in the draft and was highly touted for his versatility and ability to play safety or linebacker.
 Davis was ranked as the top safety prospect in the draft by Scouts Inc. and ESPN and was ranked as the top free safety by DraftScout.com and the Chicago Tribune.